GluuFederation/openid-implicit-client/README.md

 #### getUserInfo(access_token)
 * *access_token - Access Token string* <br>

-Make the call to UserInfo endpoint with access token.
-It returns the user claims sent by the Identity Provider.
+Request and return the user information from the Identity Provider.